In our series highlighting 12 effective strategies to score holiday book sales, steps 4-6 include getting your book distributed and driving sales.

 #6: Entitle yourself

-On the 6th day of selling, I suggest you add one more title to your growing resume: writer, author, self-publisher, and now… book seller.
-Tell your readers to buy eBooks and print on demand books directly from you and not from Amazon, B&N, and all the others.
+On the 6th day of selling, I suggest you add one more title to your growing resume: writer, author, self-publisher, and now… bookseller.
+Tell your readers to buy eBooks and print-on-demand (physical) books directly from you and not from Amazon, B&N, and all the others.
 If you have your own e-commerce website or web page, or have a free page from BookBaby called BookShop, you can make a lot more money by selling direct.

 How do you get readers to buy your books through BookShop instead of, say, Amazon?
 As I mentioned, it’s important to have printed books available on Amazon, iBooks, GooglePlay, etc., but the reality is it’s unlikely readers will discover self-published authors on large retail sites – especially during the holiday season.
 The Amazon algorithms don’t favor indie authors.
 Plus, you need to consider the holiday fatigue factor.
 Searching for different kinds of books takes time and effort.
 It’s awfully easy for readers to take the easy way out and order a best-seller.